truekas/PencilSharpener/README.md

 <img src="https://github.com/truekas/PencilSharpener/blob/main/src/2.png?raw=true" alt="2.png"/>

-Afterward, re-insert your charger AND KEEP IT PLUGGED IN while pushing `esc + refresh + power` to enter the device recovery menu.
-Then press `ctrl + d` and as soon as the screen goes black, press the keys to re-open the recovery menu.
+Flip your laptop to its side with the charging port facing up and with the pins still bridged.
+Plugin your device and push `esc + refresh + power` to enter the device recovery menu, then press `ctrl + d`.
+As soon as the screen goes black, press the keys to re-open the recovery menu.

 Insert your Sh1mmer USB and then choose to boot from it.
 You may get a `no valid image` error.
 If this happens, you need to re-flash the correct keys to the device using instructions in the [rolled keys](#fixing-rolled-keys) section.

-Re-open the recovery menu and boot into Sh1mmer.
-You should choose `utilities > unenroll` and after it gives an error, open the bash console WHILE MAKING SURE THE PINS ARE STILL BRIDGED and run:
+After booting into Sh1mmer, you should choose `utilities > unenroll`.
+After it gives an error, open the bash console WHILE MAKING SURE THE PINS ARE STILL BRIDGED and run:
 ```
 flashrom --wp-disable
 /usr/share/vboot/bin/set_gbb_flags.sh 0x80b3
 flashrom --wp-enable
 ```
 Hit `esc + refresh + power` to go back into the recovery menu and boot onto your v124 recovery USB.
-Follow the [rolled keys steps](#fixing-rolled-keys) if you keyroll again.
+Follow the [rolled keys steps](#fixing-rolled-keys) if you have issues before or after the recovery process.

-After the recovery process is complete, choose to boot into ChromeOS.
+After the recovery is complete, boot into ChromeOS.
 Then switch to the VT2 console on the sign-in screen by pressing `ctrl + alt + f2`.

 If you are prompted to login on the console, try to login as `chronos` with no password, and elevate to root by using `sudo -i`.
 If that does not work, you can also try logging in as `root` and then using `test0000` as your password.
 After you have access to the shell, run the following commands:
 ```